afriteknz/k8s-infrastructure/README.md

+#### Setting up & provisioning Kubernetes (EKS/AKS) Cluster with Terraform.
-#### This repository serves as documentation to my Kubernetes (EKS & AKS) journey.
-It explores Kubernetes components & concepts, as well as CI/CD approaches (pull and push-based), in the context of managing the workflow for deploying kubernetes infrastructure & microservices applications.
+- This repo will exlpore kubernetes components & concepts.
+- CI/CD approaches (pull and push-based) for deploying kubernetes resources & microservices applications.

 Note** - This solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
 While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.